keith-turner/AccuFunk/README.md

 Maven pom example for setting up Accumulo functional testing

 # Usage
-I don't think you can import a pom, so feel free to copy into your own project.
+Since a pom can not import a pom, feel free to copy this into your own project.
 The pom includes three profiles: download, start, and stop.
-Unless changed in the properties, the profiles will use target/integration as their working directory.
+Unless changed in the properties, the profiles will use `target/integration` as their working directory.

 # Download
 The download profile will download the Zookeeper, Hadoop, and Accumulo tarballs from the locations specified in the properties.
-Next it will unpackage them and overlay the configuration files in src/test/resources/integration.
+Next it will unpackage them and overlay the configuration files in `src/test/resources/integration`.

 # Start
 The start profile will clean up any previous instances of Zookeeper, Hadoop, and